hrkoren/README_Generator/Develop/ReadMe.md

   (https://opensource.org/licenses/MIT)

   ## Contribution
-  Help from my tutor to finish a few pieces and clean up code.
+  Thank you to my tutor for showing me an easier way to render the license information.

   ## Tests
-  No testing criteria at this time.
+  Each prompt has a validation if no data has been entered.

   ## Questions?
 Contact me at:
   * GitHub: github.com/hrkoren